Skip to start

 Robotics Registry, 2026.
 Robotics only; drone and aerospace companies come on top.

-- • 1-3 electrical engineers, often one, sometimes none.
-A humanoid-robotics company ran 13+ months on a single EE; a YC W26 robotics team is starting its first custom board with no EE on staff.
+• 1-3 electrical engineers, often one, sometimes none.
+A humanoid-robotics company ran 13+ months on a single EE; a 3-person team that raised $50M has no EE at all, so a mechatronics engineer makes it happen.

-- • AI-native, but loyal to their CAD.
+• AI-native, but loyal to their CAD.
 These teams already run agentic AI and are actively looking for more of it.
-Schematic capture and PCB layout stay in the best-in-class tools (Altium, Cadence OrCAD); coscope works alongside them, never asks them to switch.
+Schematic capture and PCB layout stay in the best-in-class tools (Altium, Cadence OrCAD); coscope works alongside them and never asks a team to switch.

 Not the customer: companies that outsource electronics design, and legacy automotive/industrial teams with entrenched process.